41north/kompoze/README.md

 {{ .Env.PATH }} is my path
 ```

-The set of stolen built in functions stolen from [dockerize](https://github.com/jwilder/dockerize) are the following:
+The set of borrowed functions from [dockerize](https://github.com/jwilder/dockerize) are the following:

   * `exists $path` - Determines if a file path exists or not. `{{ exists "/etc/default/myapp" }}`
   * `parseUrl $url` - Parses a URL into it's [protocol, scheme, host, etc. parts](https://golang.org/pkg/net/url/#URL).
 Alias for [`url.Parse`](https://golang.org/pkg/net/url/#Parse)